The Heart Machine

-The Heart Machine is a 2014 romantic thriller film written and directed by Zachary Wigon based on his own 2012 short film Someone Else's Heart.
-The film is about a man (played by John Gallagher Jr.) who attempts to track down the woman (played by Kate Lyn Sheil) that he has been in an online-only relationship with when he suspects that she has lied to him about key details of her life.
+The Heart Machine is a 2014 romantic thriller film written and directed by Zachary Wigon in his feature directorial debut.
+The film is based Wigon's 2012 short film Someone Else's Heart.
+The film is about a man (played by John Gallagher Jr.) who attempts to track down the woman (played by Kate Lyn Sheil) with whom he has been in an online-only relationship, as he suspects that she has lied to him about key details of her life.
 The film was released in a limited release on October 24, 2014, by Filmbuff.